Kathy Bates Biography

 education: Southern Methodist University, White Station High School

-She completed her formal education from White Station High School.
+She completed her formal education at White Station High School.
 It was while at school that she discovered her hidden talent and affinity for acting.
-With an aim to make a career out of her talent, she enrolled at the Southern Methodist University.
+With an aim to make a career out of her talent, she enrolled at Southern Methodist University.

-Completing her education, she moved to New York to pursue a career in acting.
-Meanwhile, she took up odd jobs in the city to survive a living.
-From working as a singing waiter in a famous resort to working as a cashier at the New York’s museum, she did not shy away from menial works.
+After completing her education, she moved to New York to pursue a career in acting.
+Meanwhile, she took up odd jobs in the city to make a living.
+From working as a singing waiter in a famous resort to working as a cashier at the New York Museum, she did not shy away from menial work.

 She first secured a role for herself opposite Christopher Walken at Buffalo's Studio Arena Theatre in Lanford Wilson's world premiere of ‘Lemon Sky’.
 However, to her dismay, the show relocated to New York’s off-Broadway Playhouse Theatre without her.

 Not the one to be disheartened quickly, she did not give up.
-By the mid-1970s, she gained a name for herself and a rising popularity among the New York’s regional theatre scene by some exceptional performance in shows like, ‘Casserole’ and ‘A Quality of Mercy’.
+By the mid-1970s, she gained a name for herself and rising popularity among New York’s regional theatre scene through some exceptional performances in shows like, ‘Casserole’ and ‘A Quality of Mercy’.

 Meanwhile, she made a foray into the big screen with the film ‘Taking Off’.
 However, she was wrongly credited as Bobo Bates.